Open dynamics of entanglement in mesoscopic bosonic systems: Concluding remarks

 As we found that for both single-photon entangled state and bright squeezed vacuum the entanglement is robust against thermal damping in low temperatures, an interesting open question arises.
 Is this property universal to photon number entanglement?

-The proposed extension of the reduced state of the field approach potentially could also be used to examine different quantum optical phenomena.
-Let us recall that the original reduced state of the field contained information about the expectation values of Stokes operators, giving generalization to the description of polarization in terms of Jones vectors.
-Note that our extension when restricted to two modes keeps information additionally about second-order polarization tensors \cite{Tensor, hidden2}.
-These are associated with non-classical phenomena of hidden polarization, and our approach could give additional insight into this phenomena.
+The proposed extension of the reduced state of the field approach could also be used to examine different quantum optical phenomena.
+Let us recall that the original reduced state of the field contained information about the expectation values of Stokes operators, providing a generalization to the description of polarization in terms of Jones vectors.
+Our extension, when restricted to two modes, additionally keeps information about second-order polarization tensors \cite{Tensor, hidden2}.
+As these tensors are associated with non-classical phenomena of hidden polarization, our approach could give additional insight into this phenomenon.